lrzjason/Comfyui-Kolors-Utils/README.md

 git clone https://github.com/lrzjason/Comfyui-Kolors-Utils.git
 ···

-restart comfyui, search 'Save Weight As Kolors Unet' \
+Restart comfyui, search 'Save Weight As Kolors Unet'

 Save Weight As Kolors Unet: \
 save model to kolors unet format.
 Place the saved weight to models/unet and use the following plugin to load the unet. \